Resources and Documents

 4.1 Team List Check

-Staff must verify that the player’s Battle Team matches the team list they submitted.
+Staff must verify that the competitor’s Battle Team matches the team list they submitted.

 4.2 Legality Check